verrazzano/docs/content/en/docs/setup/backup/backup.md

               timeout: 10m
 ```

+The above example will take a backup of the opensearch components
-In case of OpenSearch, we are not backing up the `PersistentVolumes` directly.
-Instead, we are invoking the OpenSearch apis directly to snapshot the data.
+- In this case we are not backing up the `PersistentVolumes` directly, rather executing a hook that invokes the OpenSearch APIs directly to snapshot the data.
+- `defaultVolumesToRestic` needs to be `false` so that Velero ignores the associated PVC's.
+- The hook can be `pre` or `post` in this case.
+- The command used as part of the hook requires an operation flag and the velero backup name as an input.
+- The container on which the hook needs to be executed is identified by the pod label selectors, followed by the container name.
+  In this case its `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`

 Once the backup is executed, the hook logs can be seen in the `velero backup logs` command.
-Additionally, the hook logs are also stored under `/tmp` folder in the pod itself.
+Additionally, the hook logs are also stored under the `/tmp` folder in the pod itself.

 <details>
   <summary>OpenSearch backup logs</summary></summary>